Type 87 Chi-I medium tank: Development and testing

 Many IJA generals and staff attended the field trials of the Chi-I at the Fuji Training Grounds.
 However, the tank weighted in at approximately 20-tons when fully loaded and was under-powered as the V-8 engine only produced 140 hp.
 The heavy weight of this initial prototype and its low speed did not impress the Imperial Japanese Army General Staff Office, and a new requirement was issued for a lighter tank, with a nominal 10 short ton weight.
-The new design was modeled after the Vickers Medium C which had been bought by the Japanese Army in March 1927.
+The new design was modeled after the Vickers Medium C, which had been bought by the Japanese Army in March 1927.

-By April 1928, the new light tank design was finished.
+By April 1928, the new lighter tank design was finished.
 The prototype was completed in 1929 and designated as the Type 89 I-Go.
 The Type 89 Chi-Ro (also known as the Type 89 I-Go) was developed to overcome the shortcomings of the Chi-I. The Type 89 was subsequently re-classified as a "medium tank" because the weight increased to over 10 tons due to improvements.
 Still, the Type 89 was lighter and shorter than the Chi-I, but had increased armour plating.
 As the army's Sagami Arsenal lacked the capacity for mass production, a contract was awarded to Mitsubishi Heavy Industries, which built a new tank factory to specifically produce this model.
 Production of the Type 89 began in 1931 and it soon became the main tank of the Imperial Japanese Army.